The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 The Role of Insulation

-Adding insulation around your chimney liner improves heat retention, enhances draft performance, and protects the liner from corrosive byproducts.
+Wrapping insulation around your liner does three things: it holds heat better, sharpens the draft, and shields the liner from corrosive byproducts.

-- Insulated Liners: Pre-insulated liners are convenient and save time but come at a premium cost.
+- Insulated Liners: Pre-insulated pipe is convenient and saves a step, but you pay a premium for it.

-- Pour-In Insulation: Provides a seamless fit but requires careful application to avoid gaps.
+- Pour-In Insulation: Gives a seamless fit, but you've got to apply it carefully to avoid gaps.

 Energy Savings